Submissions

 5. Supplement data (optional)

-Submission of a cover letter from the corresponding author is mandatory, wherein it is required to assure that the article has not been previously published and is not currently under consideration for publication elsewhere.
+Submission of a cover letter from the corresponding author is mandatory, where it must be assured that the article has not been previously published and is not currently being considered for publication elsewhere.
 The cover letter should include the following information:

 1. A concise summary of the study.